auth0/react-native-auth0/README.md

 }
 ```

-The `applicationId` value will be auto-replaced on runtime with the package name or id of your application (e.g. `com.example.app`).
+The `applicationId` value will be auto-replaced at runtime with the package name or ID of your application (e.g. `com.example.app`).
 You can change this value from the `build.gradle` file.
 You can also check it at the top of your `AndroidManifest.xml` file.

 > Note that if your Android application is using [product flavors](https://developer.android.com/studio/build/build-variants#product-flavors), you might need to specify different manifest placeholders for each flavor.